- Antisocial behaviour

-Housing SA may end the tenancy of a tenant who has received 2 formal warnings and a third compliant about the antisocial behaviour is substantiated.
-If Housing SA substantiated serious antisocial behaviour, immediate action may be taken without issuing a formal warning.
+Housing SA may end the tenancy of a tenant who has received 2 formal warnings and a third complaint about the antisocial behaviour is substantiated.
+If Housing SA substantiates serious antisocial behaviour, immediate action may be taken without issuing a formal warning.

 Tenancies end in line with the Ending a public housing tenancy policy.

 Housing SA may initiate a transfer of a tenant to resolve antisocial behaviour if a Regional Manager approves it.